 The manufacturer claims the Polder can hold 10 plates and 6 pots and lids.
 As well as 6 regular sized glasses.

-One reviewer raved about the amount of dishes she’s able to stack on the Polder in one wash.
+One reviewer raved about the number of dishes she’s able to stack on the Polder in one wash.

 The Polder Advantage Dish Rack is made from brushed stainless steel.
 The brushed steel makes it quick dry, easy to clean and rust resistant.
 So it can take the punch when it comes to constantly dealing with water.